The Technology, Media and Telecommunications Review: Russia

-It is also important that all Russian communication services providers are obliged to pay contributions to the Universal Service Fund – a specific fund established for the purpose of financing universal communication services.
+It is also important to note that all Russian communication services providers are obliged to pay contributions to the universal service fund, a specific fund established for the purpose of financing universal communication services.

 iii Restrictions on the provision of service

 Under the general rule set forth by the Communication Law, operators are free to determine the prices for their telecommunication services.
-That said, prices for certain types of telecommunication services are subject to state regulation, such as:
+That said, prices for certain types of telecommunication services are subject to state regulation, such as the following: